Moving to Alaska is Exciting, and Requires some Unique Planning.

 While Alaska does have modern cities with all the conveniences one would expect to find in the Lower 48, the region itself is certainly unique and requires a new way of thinking and developing some new habits.
 In a nutshell, moving to Alaska broadens one’s lifestyle.
 It’s a big place, after all.

 As an Alaska based moving company, we can offer some advice and tips on the lifestyle here.
-More than anything we can offer insight as to planning your move, what to bring or obtain when you get here, opinions about the cost of living, and what to expect from your Anchorage mover.
+More than anything we can offer insight as to planning your move, what to bring or obtain when you get here, opinions about the cost of living, and what to expect from your moving company in Anchorage.

 Sure, winters can get cold, but at the same time the snow-covered landscape is beautiful.
 Dryer air often makes the temperatures more tolerable as compared to other northern states, and the snow and ice supports a wide range of exhilarating outdoor activities.
 Winter supports access to remote areas that are near impossible to reach during the summer or wet seasons.

 It’s true, most of the communities in Alaska experience some very dark days in the winter when the sun barely breaks above the horizon, if at all.
 On the other hand, our summers are amazingly bright and the days are long.
-Alaskan’s tend to catch up on sleep in the winter and during the summer they go, go, go to fill the days with fun while soaking up the sun and vitamin D.
+Alaskan’s tend to catch up on sleep in the winter and during the summer they go, go, go to fill the days with fun while soaking up the sun and vitamin D, making moving to Alaska a fun and healthy option!

 Speaking of darkness and vitamin D, the prolonged darkness can make some people a bit depressed.
 This may be due to a vitamin D deficiency or simply a lack of activity.
 Well, consider the use of a sun lamp in your home, vitamin supplements, a vacation to Hawaii (maybe even two), and for heavens sake don’t just sit there.
 Our winters are filled with fun events.
 Attend outdoor races like the Iditarod, Iron Dog or Arctic Man.
 Check in on the many winter and spring festivals like Fur Rondy, Willow Winter Carnival and Anchorage Winter Carnival.
 We know how to have a good time and shrug off the cold chill.